-Are you a teacher who recently had a CLASS observer come to your classroom?
+Are you an educator who recently had a CLASS® observer come to your classroom?
 Maybe the observer mentioned something about giving you your CLASS scores—or maybe you aren’t sure when or how you’ll get feedback from the observation.
 If that recently happened to you, you might have typed something into Google like, “What are CLASS scores?”
 Not to fear.
 I hope this blog post clears it up for you!

-Researchers at the University of Virginia developed CLASS in 2008 to help teachers improve what matters most in the classroom—the interactions that drive learning and development.
-Since then, over 150 research studies have proven that students in classrooms with high CLASS scores have better academic and social outcomes.
+Researchers at the University of Virginia developed CLASS in 2008 to help educators improve what matters most in the classroom—the interactions that drive learning and development.
+Since then, over 150 research studies have proven that children in classrooms with high CLASS scores have better academic and social outcomes.

 You might have heard others talking about “getting all 7s,” or trying to “get a 6” in a specific dimension.
 That’s because each of the CLASS dimensions are scored on a scale of 1-7.
 A score of 1 means that there were little-to-no indicators of this type of interaction during the 20-minute observation cycle.